microsoft/busiotools/sensors/tracing/README.md

 # Prerequisite
-Click here to download the BUS IO Tools package as a zip file: https://github.com/Microsoft/busiotools/archive/master.zip
+Click here to download the sensors tracing package (A.K.A.
+Bus IO tool) as a zip file: https://github.com/Microsoft/busiotools/archive/master.zip

 # Sensors Diagnostics